Mohamed-awad/game_Zaza_js_ITI/readme.md

 ## you can do

-* you can see your score, power, your time while playing, currunt level
+* you can see your score, power, your time while playing, current level
 * you can increase your power by taking coins that fall from the sky
 * you can increase number of shoots in the same time by increase your power
-* you can have padge on every level in the game

 ## Install
-* the game is faster on chrome browser .
+* the game is faster and more compatible on chrome browser  .
-* you need to install any browser like googleChrome or FireFox (has some lag)
+* you need to install any browser like googleChrome or FireFox (has some lag on firefox)

 ## Run the project